Syed-Waqar-1/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Its a two player game.
+Its a Multi player game.

 # Rules:
-You cannot start the game unless you choose a player.
+* You cannot start the game unless you choose a player
-Both player cannot move turns if the result is display.
+* Both player cannot move turns if the result is display

 # Features:
-You can select player.
+* You can select player
-Display result.
+* Display result
-Play again button.
+* Play again button